-- (i) The seriousness of the offense. - (ii) The involvement in the offense, if any, of members of the defendant's family. - (iii) The danger, if any, to members of the defendant's family as a result of the offense.
-130
+- (i) The seriousness of the offense. - (ii) The involvement in the offense, if any, of members of the defendant's family. - (iii) The danger, if any, to members of the defendant's family as a result of the offense.143

 The commentary limits the court's ability to depart based on the loss of caretaking or financial support of the defendant's family.
-In addition to the factors listed above, the departure requires the presence of the following circumstances:
+In addition to the factors listed above, the ability to depart depends on the presence of the following factors: